 Seasonal trends are rarely observed for metals concentrations on the Network.
-This is not because there is no seasonality in the emissions of metals but more that the seasonality is small compared to the random effects of variability in the local meteorological conditions and uncertainty in the analysis of the samples.
-However distinct seasonality has been observed for arsenic13, which is generally emitted from diffuse combustion sources, not point sources, and therefore is affected much less by meteorological conditions.
+This is not because there is no seasonality in the emissions of metals but more because the seasonality is small compared to the random effects of variability in the local meteorological conditions and uncertainty in the analysis of the samples.
+However, distinct seasonality has been observed for arsenic, which is generally emitted from diffuse combustion sources, not point sources, and therefore is affected much less by meteorological conditions.

 Weekly measurements provide a better opportunity to examine the within year variability and trends of measured concentrations.
-This has been done for the stations and metals where weekly data is available and where these concentrations are likely to be significant, together with data from appropriate paired sites, in the Figures below.
+This has been done for the stations and metals where weekly data are available and where these concentrations are likely to be significant, together with data from appropriate paired sites, in the Figures below.

-Daily measurements were undertaken at Pontardawe Tawe Terrace from 19th August 2015 - 3rd February 2016.
-The daily results have been compared to the calculated weekly averages in Figure 8 for the period 19th August to 31st December 2015 to show how even weekly results can inadequately reflect the magnitude of short-lived pollution episodes.
+Daily measurements were undertaken at Sheffield Tinsley from $25^{th}$ February - $10^{th}$ August 2016.
+The daily results have been compared to the calculated weekly averages in Figure 9 for this period to show how weekly results can inadequately reflect the magnitude of short-lived pollution episodes.